canberksinangil/Vilnius-University-2017-Autumn/Coding-Theory/week1.sec1.1.to.1.4.md

 If we change every digit, the channel becomes with 1/2 <= *p*.

-In conclusion, when we change every digit, they change as %50 or more correct and channel with 1/2 <= *p* < 1.
+In conclusion, when we change every digit, they change as %50 or more correct and the channel becomes with 1/2 <= *p* < 1.

 ### Exercise 1.2.6

 > What can be said about a channel with *p*=1/2?

-*p*=1/2? means there is %50 chance to receice correct or %50 uncorrect.
+*p*=1/2 means there is %50 chance to receive correct or %50 incorrect.

 ### Exercise 1.3.4